 Visit The Smoke Pit in Concord, NC, for an award-winning culinary experience.

 Their signature dishes include ribs, brisket, smoked chicken, and pulled pork.

-Their menu is a celebration of traditional barbecue, with some of the finest chicken wings, thick-cut ribs, and pulled pork sandwiches.
+Their menu celebrates traditional barbecue with the finest chicken wings, thick-cut ribs, and pork sandwiches.

 You can also enjoy a wide range of beverages and salads with your meals.